Shamanbenny/ip/docs/README.md

-# nightcoder.NightCoder User Guide
+# NightCoder User Guide

-## Welcome to nightcoder.NightCoder
+## Welcome to `nightcoder.NightCoder`

-nightcoder.NightCoder is your playful and motivational coding companion for late-night sessions.
+`nightcoder.NightCoder` is your playful and motivational coding companion for late-night sessions.
 With a vibrant personality and powerful task management features, nightcoder.NightCoder is here to keep you organized, inspired, and focused.

 ---